3Shain/algebraic-effects-ts/README.md

 ## Effects

-Simply literal string is used to represent effect types because it's enough and typescrpt has no first-class suport of nominal typing (could be done via literal string or unique symbol but the latter is not human distinguishable)
+Simply literal string is used to represent effect types because it's enough and typescript has no first-class support of nominal typing (could be done via literal string or unique symbol but the latter is not human distinguishable)

 The payload and return type of effects are tightly coupled with effect declaration and you should declare like this